-Fed policymakers saw little risk from patient stance: minutes
+Fed minutes leave questions on balance sheet, patience

+(Reuters) - Federal Reserve policymakers on Wednesday gave little sense of how long their “patient” stance on U.S. interest rate policy would last, and while promising “before too long” a plan for their $4 trillion balance sheet, left unclear what that plan would entail.

-(Reuters) - Federal Reserve policymakers thought pausing on U.S. interest rate hikes last month posed little risk and plenty of benefit, minutes from their Jan.
-29-30 meeting showed, giving them time to assess the effects of a global slowdown and the Fed’s rate hikes to date on U.S. economic momentum.
+For now, policymakers see little risk to leaving rates alone to assess the impact of a global slowdown and the Fed’s rate hikes to date, according to the Fed’s minutes from their Jan.
+29-30 meeting, released on Wednesday.

-“Many participants suggested that it was not yet clear what adjustments to the target range for the federal funds rate may be appropriate later this year,” according to the official record of the Fed’s most recent policy meeting, released on Wednesday.
-“Several of these participants argued that rate increases might prove necessary only if inflation outcomes were higher than in their baseline outlook.”
+“Many participants suggested that it was not yet clear what adjustments to the target range for the federal funds rate may be appropriate later this year,” the minutes said.

+But though “several” participants thought a rate increase would be necessary only if inflation unexpectedly surged, “several other participants indicated that, if the economy evolved as they expected, they would view it as appropriate to raise the target range for the federal funds rate later this year.”

 The U.S. central bank caught markets off guard last month by suspending a three-year campaign to raise interest rates, saying it would be patient about making any adjustments to its target range for short-term interest rates, now at between 2.25 percent and 2.5 percent.